aws-samples/aws-genai-llm-chatbot/docs/guide/deploy.md

 ```bash
 npm run config
 ```
-Note, that `anthropic.claude-instant-v1` (Claude Instant) and `amazon.titan-embed-text-v1` (Titan Embeddings G1 - Text) need to be enabled in Bedrock before you run the command.

 You'll be prompted to configure the different aspects of the solution, such as:

-- The LLMs or MLMs to enable (we support all models provided by Bedrock along with SageMaker hosted Idefics, FalconLite, Mistral and more to come).
+- The LLMs or MLMs to enable (we support all models provided by Bedrock that [were enabled](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) along with SageMaker hosted Idefics, FalconLite, Mistral and more to come).
 - Setup of the RAG system: engine selection (i.e. Aurora w/ pgvector, OpenSearch, Kendra).
 - Embeddings selection.
 - Limit accessibility to website and backend to VPC (private chatbot).